Going through a foreclosure can be a very stressful period of your life.

 Filing for Bankruptcy should be your absolute last resort.
 And you should visit at least 5 attorneys for free consultations with a whole sheet of questions to ask them.
 Most will not be upfront with you unless you ask them direct questions.

 Not all, but many lawyers just want to collect their $2,500 upfront fee just for filing the paperwork.

 While the above are not all your options, these are the ones most commonly taken.

 I am available by appointment to sit down and discuss things in more detail.

 You are under no obligation if you talk with me.

-If after speaking with me you decide that nbnkruptcy is the route you wish to take, I will even tell you how to file without having to pay an attorney or paperwork filing fees.
+If after speaking with me you decide that bankruptcy is the route you wish to take, I will even tell you how to file without having to pay a bankruptcy attorney or paying for the paperwork filing fees.